 Diverticulitis is inflammation of a diverticulum, which can result in phlegmon of the bowel wall, peritonitis, perforation, fistula, or abscess.
 The primary symptom is abdominal pain.
 Diagnosis is by CT.
-Treatment is with antibiotics (ciprofloxacin, or a 3rd-generation cephalosporin plus metronidazole) and occasionally surgery.
+Treatment is with bowel rest, antibiotics (ciprofloxacin, or a 3rd-generation cephalosporin plus metronidazole), and occasionally surgery.

 Diverticulitis occurs when a micro or macro perforation develops in a diverticulum, releasing intestinal bacteria.
 The resultant inflammation remains localized in about 75% of patients.
 The remaining 25% may develop abscess, free intraperitoneal perforation, bowel obstruction, or fistulas.
 The most common fistulas involve the bladder but may also involve the small bowel, uterus, vagina, abdominal wall, or even the thigh.

 Diverticulitis is most serious in elderly patients, especially those taking prednisone or other drugs that increase the risk of infection.
 Nearly all serious diverticulitis occurs in the sigmoid.